Almost sure local well-posedness for a derivative nonlinear wave equation: Introduction

-Thus, the linear evolution \( F_n^\omega(t) \) is attacked by more than \( s \) derivatives.
-Since the Duhamel integral does not increase the spatial regularity, and the bilinear Strichartz estimates for the wave equation do not gain derivatives \cite{FK00}, we cannot show a nonlinear smoothing estimate for this term.
-In fact, by choosing the initial data to be frequency localized on two cubes of scale \( \sim 1\), one at distance \( \sim 1 \) and one at distance \( \sim N \gg 1 \) from the origin, we see that this term may have the same regularity as the initial data. \\ In the above heuristic, we have seen that the low-high interactions form the main obstacle towards the well-posedness of \eqref{intro:eq_nlw_nl} at a regularity \( \nu> s_d \).
-In other dispersive equations, such as the Benjamin-Ono equation \cite{Tao04}, the low-high interactions can be removed by using a gauge transformation.
-However, \eqref{intro:eq_nlw_nl} does not appear to have such structure.
+Thus, the linear evolution \( F^\omega(t) \) is attacked by more than \( s \) derivatives.
+Since the Duhamel integral does not increase the spatial regularity, and the bilinear Strichartz estimates for the wave equation do not gain spatial derivatives, we cannot show a nonlinear smoothing estimate for this term.
+In fact, by choosing the initial data to be frequency localized on two cubes of scale \( \sim 1\), one at distance \( \sim 1 \) and one at distance \( \sim N \gg 1 \) from the origin, we see that this term may have the same spatial regularity as the initial data.
+We remark, however, that there are bilinear estimates which gain derivatives in null directions, see e.g. \cite{DFS12,FK00,KRT02}, and the references therein.\\ In the above heuristic, we have seen that the low-high interactions form the main obstacle towards the well-posedness of \eqref{intro:eq_nlw_nl} at a regularity \( \nu> s_d \).
+In other dispersive equations, such as the Benjamin-Ono equation, the low-high interactions can be removed by using a gauge transformation \cite{Tao04}.
+We refer to \cite{Deng15} for the (difficult) implementation of this idea in a probabilistic setting.
+Unfortunately, \eqref{intro:eq_nlw_nl} does not appear to have such a gauge transformation.
 Instead, we remove the low-high interactions by viewing them as part of the linear evolution for the high-frequency data.
 To make this precise, we first need to introduce an iterative method.
 For \( n\geq 0 \) and \( N= 2^n \), we set

 We remark that the family of random functions \( \{ Q_N f \}_{N\geq 1} \) is jointly independent, which is essential for the argument.
 Furthermore, we define

 Since the frequency-truncated initial data is smooth, there exists a solution \( u_n \) of